jacktwork/Battleships/README.txt

-﻿This is a Bede Gaming programming test.
+﻿This is a Game programming test.

 I used SOLID principles and one design pattern in this project.